 - Seven years tax holiday.

 - 33 CBM blocks have so far been allotted to different national and international operators for commercial development with prognosticated resource of 1.78 TCM through four rounds of global bidding.

-- Commercial production has already started in few blocks and at present about 1.67 MMSCMD of CBM is produced and it is expected to increase rapidly as the commercial production will start in other allotted blocks (Source: DGH).
+- Commercial production has already started in few blocks and at present about 1.45 MMSCMD of CBM is produced (Source: DGH) and it is expected to increase rapidly as the commercial production has started in other allotted blocks.

 - More prospective CBM blocks are being identified for their allotment through future round of global bidding

 - Govt. has allotted 2 CBM blocks (Jharia and Raniganj) to consortium of CIL & ONGC for commercial development.
 CMPDI is implementing this project on behalf of CIL.
-The development plans for both the blocks has been approved and commercial activity has started.
+The development plans for both the blocks has been approved.

-- CBM related data are being generated by CMPDI under Government funding to increase the resource base of the country which now stands at 3.4 TCM (source: CMPDI)
+- • CBM related data are being generated by CMPDI under Government funding to increase the resource base of the country which now stands at 2.6 TCM (source: DGH)